PavanRangani/docs/docs/prd/tasks/task-instance.md

 - For `Done` task,
   - Only `Reopen` action is applicable.
   - Shows done by user name and done date in the header.
 For e.g. `Task done by Keith V. on Apr 21, 2021`.
+- All three tab Shows profile picture of whole RACI team of the task so that user can know about RACI team (who will get notification for this message).
+Profile pictures are shown in order of RACI.
+Means first Responsible, then Accountable, then Consulted and then informed.
+On hover of this profile picture, shows [tooltip](/docs/prd/tasks/task-instance.md#profile-picture-tooltip) message.
+  - If the task has more profile pictures, it shows hidden.
+(Never appears on the next line.)
+  - If a user does not have a profile picture then the default profile picture will appear.

 ### Details tab
   - If the `Due Date` of the open task is overdue then shows it in red colour.